cwarden45/BPSC234_Term_Paper-QTL/README.md

     </tr>
 </tbody>
 </table>

+**Based upon what is shown above, I think imputations are *only* for variation present between parents involved in specific crosses?**

 Other publications / datasets used for general preparatation (for the term project and course content) include *[Gandolfi et al. 2018](https://www.nature.com/articles/s41598-018-25438-0)* (which has been partially used for earlier analysis of domestic cat Whole Genome Sequencing data [here](https://github.com/cwarden45/Bastu_Cat_Genome) and [here](https://github.com/cwarden45/MissYvonne_Cat_Genome), and there is more specific discussion of the genetic map creation/calculation in *[Li et al. 2016](https://academic.oup.com/g3journal/article/6/6/1607/6029961)*), *[Yengo et al. 2022](https://www.nature.com/articles/s41586-022-05275-y)* (saturation of common variants for human height), and *[Fei_et_al_2022](https://bmcplantbiol.biomedcentral.com/articles/10.1186/s12870-022-03470-7)* (with maize SLAF-Seq [raw data deposit](https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA778629)).
 For example, even if not used for re-analysis of this specfiic dataset, *[Kontou and Bagos 2024](https://biodatamining.biomedcentral.com/articles/10.1186/s13040-024-00385-x)* provides a review (with some emphasis on analysis that considered summary statistics), and *[Hofmeister et al. 2023](https://www.nature.com/articles/s41588-023-01415-w)* is an example of a relatively recent update / development for a genetic analysis method (*SHAPEIT5*).
 In terms of my individiual general research interests, I also thought *[Herniter et al. 2019](https://www.frontiersin.org/journals/plant-science/articles/10.3389/fpls.2019.01346/full)* was a good fit.
 Based upon this early preparation, I thought content for the ***R/qtl2*** (*[Broman et al. 2019](https://academic.oup.com/genetics/article/211/2/495/5931111)*) could be relevant for this paper/project, and that is why I started with testing that package for analysis.  *Slides with "Notes" created during the preparation process have been uploaded as PDF files.*